compas/spmchf/README.md

 # SPMCHF
-A B-spline based MCHF code using matrix methods for solving eigenvalue problems for bound states.
+A B-spline based MCHF code using matrix methods for solving eigenvalue problems for bound states [Froese Fisher, unpublished].

 Charlotte Froese Fischer
-September, 2010
+2010-2021

 This code is "a work-in-porgress".
 A this point, the effort has been to obtain convergence and maintain accuracy, the emphasis being accuracy.